MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/secedit-import.md

 Imports security settings stored in an inf file previously exported from the database configured with security templates.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax